lomeliaiengineer/kumarakapay-faq-bot/README.md

-# Kumarakapai Chatbot
+# Kumarakapay Chatbot

-Kuma is a chatbot to improve Venezuelan tourism, go test it in this [link](https://pip.pypa.io/en/stable/).
+Kuma is a chatbot created to improve Venezuelan tourism test it at this  [link](https://kumarakapay-faq-bot.herokuapp.com/).

 ## Technology Stack